commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 6. Blank
 ![Legend complete](https://user-images.githubusercontent.com/103578333/170486273-529d4e4a-ade3-4f0f-875d-5882dd685eb1.png)

 The compound identified by the database and present in abundance in each clade is caffeinic acid.
-It's an important intermediate in lignin biosynthesis.
+It's an important intermediate in lignin biosynthesis. another one present in abundance is the rosmarinic acid that is a caffeinic acid ester and its supposed function is the defense of the plants [5].

+Camphora compound were identify only in the Salvia clade and in the strain Salvia Candelabrum which wasn't clade defined.
+This substance is known for it's therapeuthic effect and extracted from leafs of Salvia officinalis [^6].

 ## Conclusion